JuliaNLSolvers/LsqFit.jl/README.md

 Basic Usage
 -----------

-There are top-level methods `curve_fit()` and `estimate_errors()` that are useful for fitting data to non-linear models.
+There are top-level methods `curve_fit()` and `margin_error()` that are useful for fitting data to non-linear models.
 See the following example.
 Let's first define the model function:
 ```julia
 using LsqFit